WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 When you need to get something done, help your child choose an activity from the list.
 If you have a child who is reluctant to play, try offering to do an activity together once you are finished with your task.
 For example, you might say, “If you can build blocks until I put the groceries away, we can go to the park when I’m done.”

-Finding what works for your family can help you manage screen time without a fight.
+Finding what tips for limiting screen time for kids for your family can help you manage screen time without a fight.
 With less screen time, we have more time to get outside and be active, get better sleep and live healthier.

 Want more tips for healthy living?
 Head to ShapeYourFutureOK.com for fun ideas, great recipes and more.